fabiandev/jspm-tsc-update/README.md

 ## Usage

 Make sure to be in the root of your project, where your `package.json` exists.
-Also the files `system.config.js` and `tsconfig.json` must be available this location.
+Also the files `system.config.js` and `tsconfig.json` must be available at this location.

 ```sh
 $ jspm-tsc-update
 ```

-After executing the command from above, `compilerOptions.paths` in your `tsconfig.json` will be updated.
+A file named `tsconfig.jspm.json` will be created and `extends` in your current `tsconfig.json` will be added to point to this file.

-A file named `pathmap.json` will be created to keep track of deleted jspm packages, to safely remove them from your TypeScript path mappings on the next run.
+> If your `tsconfig.json` file already makes use of `extends`, make sure to update it manually.

 ## Local Usage